Cross-Site Scripting (XSS)

 - Length restrictions (min/max)

-Ensure the data falls within a restricted minimum and maximum number of bytes.
+Ensure the data falls within a restricted minimum and a maximum number of bytes.

 - Data format